I see the terrorist tear apart my city. I see them kill people. I am hurt. I am sad. I light a candle. Is that all I can do? What should I do?

-These are the voices I hear everyday.
-They play around in my head, asking a gazillion questions, challenging my power and taking my morale on a roller coaster.
-I am happy to see the visions of tomorrow, but equally disappointed by the journey to the vision.
+These are these voices within me I hear every day.
+They play around in my head asking a gazillion questions, challenging my power and take my morale on a roller coaster.
+I am happy to see the visions of tomorrow but equally disappointed by the journey to the vision.
 I want instant change and that doesn’t happen.

-When I hear people say that the youth will bring about change and they are the ones that need to awake from their slumber, I am disappointed.
+When I hear people say that the youth will bring about change and they are the ones who need to awaken from their slumber, I am disappointed.
 Some years back, I had the same idea about change.
 But today I realize that the youth cannot do it.
 No one can.
-You can’t generate patriotism, love for change, responsibility, or any of the other big words.
+You can’t generate patriotism, love for change, responsibility or any of the other big words.
 It comes on its own.
 Passion cannot be enforced.

 The time of youth is a time to learn, to make mistakes, to party, to fall in love, to develop yourself and to be the person that you want to be the rest of your lives.
 It is the time to identify your true calling and carve your way to reach the final destination.
 Can change be brought about through this conflicted mind?

 We have lost so much.
 Time has gone by, lives have been lost.
 This will continue.
 The mindset will never change.
-We only need to bring about another one, which is stronger, taller and sharper; one that lives for centuries to come, one that has the burning desire to change.
-We must never let that light die, for a loss is no problem, but the death of a thought is the end of an era.
+We only need to bring about another one; stronger, taller and sharper; one that lives for centuries to come; one that has the burning desire to change.
+We must never let that light die, for a mere loss is not a problem, but the death of a thought is the end of an era.

 Till the status quo changes and we have a new tryst with destiny, we should just act responsibly.
 There is going to be no miracle and no revolution will last long.
 All we need is to revolutionize our actions and moreover our thoughts.